Resonant Loop Interferometers for High-Frequency Gravitational Waves: Conclusions

 \section{Conclusions}

-We have presented a new interferometric concept for probing high-frequency GWs: closed optical loops in which the GW-induced phase shift accumulates coherently over many traversals.
-The scheme exploits geometric resonances that produce sharp, narrowband sensitivity peaks.
-This selectivity is a key feature: the predictable resonance pattern provides a distinctive, self-identifying signature of GWs that cannot be mimicked by instrumental noise or environmental disturbances, enabling detection of a stochastic background without relying on cross-correlation.
+We have presented a new resonant interferometric concept for probing high-frequency GWs based on coherent phase accumulation in closed optical loops.
+The key idea is to exploit geometric resonances in which the GW-induced phase shift adds coherently over many loop traversals, producing sharp, narrowband sensitivity enhancements.
+The resulting resonance comb constitutes a distinctive and predictable signature that directly reflects the transverse--traceless nature of GWs and is difficult to mimic by instrumental or environmental noise.

-For a triangular $10\,\mathrm{km}$ loop with a realistic finesse $\mathcal{F}\!=\!500$ (effective $n\simeq160$) and one year of observation, our projections show resonance dips that reach below the BBN bound up to a few$\times10$\,kHz.
-The square loop operated in a CW–CCW differential mode provides a complementary geometry with comparable potential.
-Sensitivity scales as $h_{\min}\!\propto\! n^{-1}T^{-1/2}$, and the high-frequency envelope follows the universal $f^{5}$ behavior in $\Omega_{\rm GW}$.
-In cosmological terms, access to $f\gtrsim\mathrm{kHz}$ corresponds to early-Universe temperatures $\gtrsim10^{9}\,\mathrm{GeV}$ (for horizon-scale generation), far beyond the CMB.

-The main challenges are technical---mirror coatings, alignment control, and resonator stability---but they build directly on demonstrated interferometer technologies and are natural targets for next-generation facilities.
-The proposed loop detectors thus offer a practical and distinctive avenue toward exploring high-frequency stochastic backgrounds, with resonance features that both enhance sensitivity and furnish an unmistakable experimental hallmark of the TT nature of GWs.
+Focusing on a folded-loop geometry, we have shown how this phase-accumulation mechanism can be realized in a form compatible with large-scale terrestrial detectors.
+By folding the loop to suppress rotational non-reciprocity, the design avoids the Sagnac limitation that obstructs simple ring resonators on Earth, while retaining the resonant response central to the concept.
+A salient feature of the folded loop is that the resonant GW signal appears exclusively in the differential (CW--CCW) readout channel, with the common-mode response vanishing at the same frequencies.
+This purely differential resonance structure provides a particularly clean spectral signature and, in principle, allows a stochastic background to be identified without relying on cross-correlation between multiple detectors.

+Using an ET-scale implementation as a benchmark, with loop length $L=10\,\mathrm{km}$ and a realistic finesse $\mathcal{F}=500$ (corresponding to $\langle n_{\rm rt}\rangle\simeq160$), we have presented sensitivity projections based on a calibrated comparison with the ET\@.
+For one year of observation, the folded-loop interferometer reaches below the cosmological bounds from BBN and CMB data at its first resonances, probing stochastic backgrounds up to frequencies of order $20$--$30\,\mathrm{kHz}$.
+In cosmological terms, this corresponds to processes in the early Universe at temperatures $\gtrsim10^{9}\,\mathrm{GeV}$, far beyond the reach of CMB or conventional ground-based interferometers.

+The sensitivity exhibits a characteristic resonance comb whose positions are fixed by geometry, while the envelope reflects the interplay between coherent phase accumulation and retardation along the loop.
+Increasing the effective number of coherent round trips, $\langle n_{\rm rt}\rangle$, enhances the resonant response linearly such that the sensitivity to $\Omega_\mathrm{GW} h^2$ scales as $\langle n_{\rm rt}\rangle^{-2}$, while changing the loop scale shifts the resonance pattern in frequency.
+These scaling properties make ET-scale infrastructures a natural benchmark for high-frequency searches, while leaving open the possibility of optimization toward specific frequency bands.